jameshfisher/jameshfisher.com/_posts/2017-08-23-sentence-wrap.md

 ---
-title: "Sentence wrap"
+title: Sentence wrap
-tags: ["writing", "programming"]
+tags:
+  - writing
+  - programming
 ---

 There are two common text-wrapping approaches for plaintext files like Markdown.